 - For Pain au Chocolat, take the second half of the dough and instead of triangles, make rectangles.
 Place the doculate – about 2 ounces on the end where you will begin rolling.
 Roll up to the end and keep the end underneath, to rest on the bottom of the croissant.

-- Note: If you will be freezing some or all of the croissants, now is when you would place them into a freezer bag: After roll ping the croissants, before proofing them, I place them in a freezer bag, separating each (so they don’t stick together) with parchment.
+- Note: If you will be freezing some or all of the croissants, now is when you would place them into a freezer bag or storage container: After roll ping the croissants, before proofing them, I place them in a freezer storage container, separating each layer of rows (so they don’t stick together) with parchment.

 - For the croissants you will be baking: If you have a proofing oven, you will use this now.
 If you do not have a proofing oven (I do not), while you are rolling the croissants, heat up the oven as you would to bake (350 degrees).
-As soon as it reaches the temperature, turn off the stove.
-Place a bowl of boiling water into the oven.
-Place the croissants on a baking sheet lined with parchment, wash each croissant with egg wash.
-Place in the oven (the oven is off, but warm) for three hours.
+As soon as it reaches the temperature, turn off the stove (or simply set your stove to 80 degrees or the lowest it will go – 90 or 100).
+Place the croissants on a baking sheet lined with parchment, wash each croissant with egg wash (this is optional – so long as you do so when you bake them, this second wash isn't necessary.
+Place in the oven (the oven is off, but warm) for 2-3 hours.
+They are proofed when they have expanded but have not begun to deflate.

 - Remove from the oven, wash again with egg wash.
 Preheat the oven to 350 and then bake for 20 minutes.